gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 # Earning Rewards

-## Earning Rewards on the Gintonic Network
+## Earning Rewards on the gintonic Network

 You've set up your node, joined the network, and now your GPU is humming away, contributing to AI tasks.
 But how exactly do you earn those sweet $GIN tokens?
 Let's break it down.